tamiespinosa/Credit_Risk_Analysis/README.md

   * **Confusion Matrix** -  70 accurately predicted high risk, 31 inaccurately preducted high risk
   * **Classification Report** -  1%  high risk prescicion, 69% recall, 2% f1 score.

+In the Undersampling the model reduced the amount of entries for both the low risk and high risk data points.
+It did so by using clustering of centroids algorithm.
+Of the models addressing the class imbalance, this model performed the worst at predicting low risk applicants which could be contributed to the loss of data points for this class.

 <p align="center"> <img src="Resources/Undersampling/BalancedAccuracyScore.png" width ="30%" alt="BalancedAccuracyScore"> </p>
 <p align="center"> Figure 7: Undersampling Balanced Accuracy Score</p>